 HCCC conducted its own Hood Canal pressure assessment using expert elicitation in 2013.
 This assessment prioritized the sources of environmental stresses in the region for the development, focusing, and prioritizing of the IWP.
 Those results were compared to the Puget Sound Pressure Assessment for consistency.
-During the development of this plan, the reorganization of ecosystem focal component required that the pressure assessment ratings be re-analyzed to align our understanding of the identified pressures and their linkages to the new focal components.
+During the development of this plan, the re-organization of ecosystem focal component required that the pressure assessment ratings be re-analyzed to align our understanding of the identified pressures and their linkages to the new focal components.

-The development of the LIO Plan provided an opportunity to further build our watershed-based approach to ecosystem recovery.
-HCCC built on the IWP's initial effort at integrating across geographies, fields of practice, and ecosystem components, to further integrate elements of HCCC's work, notably, salmon recovery planning and implementation.
+The development of the Hood Canal LIO Ecosystem Recovery Plan provided an opportunity to further build our watershed-based approach to ecosystem recovery.
+HCCC built off of the IWP's initial effort at integrating across geographies, fields of practice, and ecosystem components, to further integrate elements of HCCC's work, notably, salmon recovery planning and implementation.
 To that end, strategies from the Chinook Salmon Recovery Plan Mid-Hood Canal chapter, as well as the Hood Canal Summer Chum Recovery Plan guidance materials, and the Hood Canal Lead Entity workplan were integrated with IWP strategies and actions.
-Salmon recovery projects were combined with Near Term Actions to create a truly integrated implementation plan that captures current Hood Canal projects advanced for implementation and highlights implementation priorities.
+Salmon recovery projects were combined with Near Term Actions to create a truly integrated implementation plan that captures current Hood Canal projects advanced for implementation.

-Revisions to the IWP in the development of the LIO ERP were guided by the IWP Steering Committee, a sub-committee of the HCCC Board of Directors.
-A team of local experts and practitioners provided input on new elements, before the draft plan was recommended by the IWP Steering Committee to the HCCC Board of Directors for adoption.
+Revisions to the IWP in the development of the LIO Ecosystem Recovery Plan were discussed and reviewed by the IWP Steering Committee, a sub-committee of the HCCC Board of Directors.
+A team of local experts and practitioners provided input on new elements, before the draft plan was recommended by the IWP Steering Committee to be brought to a HCCC Board of Directors meeting for consideration of adoption.
+The draft plan was approved by the HCCC Board of Directors.
 In the interim before the plan was finalized, the IWP Steering Committee and technical workgroup participated in strategic prioritization workshops to rate strategies as an initial step of a priority setting process.
 The HCCC Board of Directors reviewed and approved the prioritization rating results for inclusion in the final LIO Ecosystem Recovery Plan.
 Final adoption was completed by the majority approval of the HCCC Board of Directors.